-An economic crisis has reached extreme levels in Venezuela leading to a mass exodus of refugees to neighboring countries.
+A political and economic crisis has reached extreme levels in Venezuela, leading to a mass exodus of refugees to neighboring countries.
 Inside Venezuela, people are starving and have no access to medication.
 Unemployment is high.
 The currency has been devalued and renamed; wages cannot keep up with the rate of inflation.
 The vast numbers of refugees fleeing the country has created a complex humanitarian crisis, both in Venezuela and in the receiving countries, particularly Columbia.

 Additionally, there is a significant leadership conflict between elected President Nicolas Maduro who won reelection in May 2018 and Juan Guaidó, leader of the National Assembly, who called the election a sham and proclaimed himself president on January 23, 2019 using a constitutional provision.
-The United States and dozens of other governments around the world are recognizing opposition leader Juan Guaidó as the interim president.
+The United States and dozens of other governments around the world recognized opposition leader Juan Guaidó as the interim president.
 However, China, Russia and several other countries, as well as the Venezuelan military, have declared their support for Maduro.
-On April 3, the National Constituent Assembly – a group of Maduro loyalists who formed their own group to counter the constitutional National Assembly – stripped Guaidó of his parliamentarian immunity and authorized the Supreme Court (which supports Maduro) to arrest him, both for traveling outside the country despite a travel ban and for declaring himself president.

 Maduro denies that there is a humanitarian crisis in the country and blames sanctions from other countries for the problems that exist.
 Aid, including food and medicine, is being stockpiled in Brazil and Columbia but Maduro’s forces are not allowing it to reach Venezuelan citizens.
 Clashes with the military when aid deliveries are attempted are common.